Anujkumar-27/simple-admission-from/README.md

 Hi I am T.Y.BCA student
 i make this simple admission from using only html input, select, textarea tags

-<h3>Icreated for only practice purpose
+<h3>I created for only practice purpose
   thank you </h3>